Your challenge this week is to create a personal home inventory to be able to present to an insurance company if the need ever arose.

 We're working on our homes slowly, one area at a time, so don't get too distracted from this week's challenge.

-However, just to give you a glimpse of what we're working on next, we're going to focus on organizing our purses and wallets.
+However, just to give you a glimpse of what we're working on next, we're going to focus on organizing pet supplies.
+After all, pets are part of our household and families too!

 I would love to hear from you, sharing your thoughts, questions, or ideas about this topic, so leave me a comment below.
 I try to always respond back!